destroyedlolo/Marcel/README.md

 - publish easily some figures to an **MQTT broker** (1wire probe values, UPS, ...)
 - watchdog on published data
 - custom checks can be implemented through Lua scripts
-- finally send SMS in case a test failed and then when it recovers.
+- finally send SMS, mail or [Google Cloud Messages](https://developers.google.com/cloud-messaging/gcm) in case a test failed and then when it recovers.

 #Requirements :#
 * MQTT broker (I personally use [Mosquitto](http://mosquitto.org/) )